leecyno1/TrendRadar/README-EN.md

    7. Click "Select Action" > "Send Feishu Message", check "Group Message", then click the input box below, click "Groups I Manage" (if no group, you can create one in Feishu app)

-   8. Message title fill "TrendRadar Trending Monitor"
+   8. Message title fill "Dr.Lemon-NewsRadar Trending Monitor"

    9. Most critical part, click + button, select "Webhook Trigger", then arrange as shown in image